Ambahan Poetry

 Baybayin Calligraphy

-One of the ambahans struck me as so creative I decided to exercise my calligraphy with it— featured below.
+One of the ambahans struck me as so creative that I decided to exercise my calligraphy with it— featured below.
 Of note, this would traditionally be done in Hanunoo script, not Baybayin.

 Ambahan number 237 from Postma’s “Treasure of a Minority”: